mkejeiri/Domain-Driven-Design/README.md

 - Immediately
 - Within N seconds/minutes/hours/days

-4- Immediate time frames, strongly consider composing those two Entities within the same Aggregate boundary 5- Reacting Aggregates that can be updated following a given elapsed time, we will update these using eventual consistency (4th rule).
+4- Immediate time frames, strongly consider composing those two Entities within the same Aggregate boundary.

+5- Reacting Aggregates that can be updated following a given elapsed time, we will update these using eventual consistency (4th rule).

 ## Tactical Design : Domain Events